Roanis/atg-tdd/README.md

 3. Custom [JUnit](https://github.com/junit-team/junit) extensions which recognise the new annotations and act on them.
 See the [Class runner and Suite runner](https://github.com/Roanis/atg-tdd/tree/master/Core/src/main/java/com/roanis/tdd/junit4/runner).
 It's not important to know how they work, just that your tests should be annotated with these custom runners i.e. ```@RunWith(NucleusAwareJunit4ClassRunner.class)``` if using an annotation to set test data or ```@RunWith(NucleusAwareSuite.class)``` for the top level test suite to start Nucleus.
 The [samples](https://github.com/Roanis/atg-tdd/tree/master/Samples/src/test/java/com/roanis/tdd/samples) module has plenty of examples.

 ###MyModule
 This is a simple [module](https://github.com/Roanis/atg-tdd/tree/master/MyModule), which represents your own custom ATG module(s).
 It is provided as an example, to show how TDD can be performed when writing code using ATG.
 The module contains a bunch of sample test classes, which use the annotations and data provided by Core.
-It .

-The MANIFEST file, shows that Samples depends on MyModule and Core.
-This is typically how your tests will be structured.
-If you have multiple modules you want to test, then you'll want multile test modules too.

 Notice how the unit tests are structured: